How to Grow Salad Greens Inside

 • A small fan.
 This might surprise you, but a small tabletop fan can be very helpful when growing salad greens.
 Greens grown indoors aren’t experiencing the same variable weather conditions as those grown in the garden.
 Namely, they aren’t being blown around.
 As such, if you don’t recreate a little bit of that weather (i.e. wind) they will be very soft and weak.

-Salad greens are arguably the easiest vegetable to plant!
-All you need to do is dampen your soil with warm water (by stirring it in a bucket), put the soil into your planter, and then scatter the salad greens seeds on the top of the soil.
-Place the planter in a warmish window sill or under a grow light and , voila, you’re done.
+1. Salad greens are arguably the easiest vegetable to plant!
+All you need to do is dampen your soil with warm water.
+Stir it in a bucket.

 planting salad greens